Stretch reflex (myotatic reflex) types, properties, Muscle tone, muscle spindles and Clonus

 A. Static stretch reflex (Muscle tone)

 It is a neurogenic, maintained, subtetanic skeletal muscle contraction during rest.
 Tone is present in all skeletal muscles of the body, but it is more marked in the antigravity muscles being additionally stretched by the effect of gravity.
-These muscles are: the flexors of the upper limbs, the extensors of the lower limbs, extensors of the back and neck, elevators of the lower jaw.
+These muscles are: the flexors of the upper limbs, the extensors of the lower limbs, the extensors of the back and neck, and elevators of the lower jaw.

 Based on the static response of the secondary endings to stretch: This reflex occurs throughout the period of steady stretch and is produced mainly as a result of the stretch of the nuclear chain fibers (slowly adapting receptors).
 The response is an increase in the rate of discharge from the secondary endings and continues as long as the stretch is maintained.
 It provides information about the steady length of muscle fibers.